Saba Tugboat Wreck at Jan Thiel

 Dive Tip: Enter the water and dive along the reef wall to reach the wreck between 5 and 12 meters.
 You will not be alone with your buddy.
 Numerous species inhabit the wreck.
 If you are lucky, you will even encounter seahorses.
 Due to the location of the Saba tugboat shipwreck, this dive is only accessible by boat.
 Please contact us for more details how you can dive this amazing Curaçao dive site.

 Today that development has expanded exponentially and Jan Thiel is one of the major housing and resort developments on Curaçao.
 Fortunately much of the original plantation lands have remained undeveloped and are now a nature preserve which stretches right to the back gate of Landhuis Jan Thiel.
-While the original landhuis fell into disrepair for years, in 1997 it was restored and the current owners, the Evers Lesschen family, are in the process of making it a haven for a small number of guests.
-There are currently six rooms in the original landhuis plus the two bedroom Red Cottage which is where we stayed.
+While the original Landhuis fell into disrepair for years, in 1997 it was restored and the current owners, the Evers Lesschen family, have made it into a haven for a small number of guests.
+There are currently six rooms in the original Landhuis plus the two bedroom Red Cottage.

 CLICK HERE for eight reasons to stay at Landhuis Jan Thiel